This section is devoted to useful literary materials related to the"Gladiators" direction .

 Arena and Blood - Goroncharovsky.pdf

-A comprehensive study of such a phenomenon of ancient Roman civilization as gladiator games.
-Based on a wide range of written, epigraphic and archaeological sources, the author examines the origin of gladiatorial games and related structures, their professional organization, training and arming of gladiators, as well as the participation of gladiators in the military and political events of the first century BC-IV century AD, in particular the Spartacus revolt.
-Graphic materials related to gladiatorial games held in the Bosporan Kingdom and their specifics in comparison with traditional forms of such shows in the Roman Empire are considered and analyzed in detail.
+A comprehensive study of the phenomenon of ancient Roman civilization known as gladiatorial games.
+Based on a wide range of written, epigraphic, and archaeological sources, the author examines the origins of gladiatorial games and the associated structures, the professional organization, training, and armament of gladiators.
+It also explores the participation of gladiators in military and political events from the 1st century BCE to the 4th century CE, including the Spartacus uprising.
+The book provides a detailed analysis of pictorial materials related to the staging of gladiatorial games in the Bosporan Kingdom and their specific characteristics compared to traditional forms of such spectacles in the Roman Empire.

 Gladiators-Konstantin Nosov. pdf

-Ave, Caesar, morituri te salutant-Hail, Caesar, those who go to their deaths greet you-this is how gladiators greeted the Roman emperor when they went to the arena.
-For eight centuries, until the fourth century AD, gladiatorial games were the favorite bloody entertainment of the Romans.
-The glory of these fighters was akin to that of the current Olympians.
-The history of the appearance and development of gladiatorial fights, animal baiting and executions by animals, funny sea battles (navmachii).
-Description of the organization and preparation of lists, the types and weapons of gladiators, their...
+Ave, Caesar, morituri te salutant - Hail, Caesar, those who are about to die salute you - this is how gladiators greeted the Roman emperor as they entered the arena.
+For eight centuries, until the 4th century CE, gladiatorial games were the beloved bloody entertainment of the Romans.
+The fame of these fighters was akin to the fame of today's Olympians.
+The book covers the history and development of gladiatorial combat, the hunting and execution of animals, and mock naval battles (naumachiae).
+It describes the organization and preparation of arenas, types and armaments of gladiators.

-The history of gladiatorism - from its inception to its decline: the first gladiators, their recruitment, training and armament; gladiator schools, the first amphitheatres and the first arena in Rome, the history of the Colosseum-a grandiose building for entertainment; gladiator rituals, wild animal baiting and death sentences; the history of the most famous gladiator - Spartacus; gladiator games of modern times.
+The history of gladiatorial combat from its inception to its decline: the first gladiators, their recruitment, training, and armament; gladiator schools, the first amphitheaters and the first arena in Rome, the history of the Colosseum - a grand structure for spectacles; gladiatorial rituals, the hunting of wild animals, and mortal sentences; the history of the most famous gladiator - Spartacus; gladiatorial games in modern times.

 In foreign languages: